sparkslabs/pyxie/site/src/dev-status.md

 ###  TODO: Tasks

+* Link current test programs on the website, maybe
 * Pyxie compile harness is switched over to use a better system for determining runtime options
 * Review whether context should check types of ALL expressions, rather than just first, and whether we can should try to detect type mismatches
 * https://travis-ci.org/